-Layan Srour is a Detroit-based artist and curator exploring sound, media, and visual art, with a practice focused on memory, movement, displacement, and belonging; all deeply shaped by her upbringing in Beirut, Lebanon.
+Layan Srour is a Detroit-based interdisciplinary artist and curator exploring sound, media, and visual art, with a practice focused on memory, movement, displacement, and belonging; all deeply shaped by her upbringing in Beirut, Lebanon.

 She is one half of Taqsim, an Arabic electronic and experimental duo with Yvonne Pruneau, rooted in improvisation and personal soundscapes recorded in Lebanon.
 Drawing on these textures and a shared search for the feeling of home, Taqsim blends synthesizers, sampled drums, and layered soundscapes to connect Detroit with Beirut’s resilient energy.